jtarrio/signals/docs/new-demod.md

 - Stereo signals contain a pilot tone at 19 kHz and a "stereo difference signal" at 38 kHz.
 - Some FM stations transmit RDS or RBDS digital signals at 57 kHz.

-_Demodulator_ has the ability to demodulate the stereo signal but not RDS/RBDS.
+Signals has the ability to demodulate the stereo signal but not RDS/RBDS.
 However, it can be extended to add this ability.
 To that end, the WBFM demodulator is split into two stages:

 - [`DemodWBFMStage1`](../src/demod/demod-wbfm.ts) does the FM demodulation and produces the raw signal with the mono audio, pilot, stereo, RDS/RDBS, etc.
 - [`DemodWBFMStage2`](../src/demod/demod-wbfm.ts) takes the signal from stage 1 and does stereo separation and reconstruction.